pzubev/HighQualityCode/Observer.md

 This allows the number and "type" of "view" objects to be configured dynamically, instead of being statically specified at compile-time.

 The protocol described above specifies a "pull" interaction model.
 Instead of the Subject "pushing" what has changed to all Observers, each Observer is responsible for "pulling" its particular "window of interest" from the Subject.
-The "push" model compromises reuse, while the "pull" model is less efficient.
+The "push" model compromises reuse, while the "pull" model is less efficient

 Issues that are discussed, but left to the discretion of the designer, include: implementing event compression (only sending a single change broadcast after a series of consecutive changes has occurred), having a single Observer monitoring multiple Subjects, and ensuring that a Subject notify its Observers when it is about to go away.